yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 ## Seismic Bin Grid Spatial Area

-The spatial area of the SeismicBinGrid should be written as a closed (AnyCrs) Polygon with 5 nodes, representing the outer edges of the bin grid.
-These are written counterclockwise.
-The points written in the AbstractBinGrid corner points can be used as follows:
+The spatial area of the SeismicBinGrid should be written as an (AnyCrs) Polygon with 5 nodes (the last node is a copy of the first point to close the polygon), representing the outer edges of the bin grid.
+The outer rim is written counterclockwise, per the OGC/GeoJSON convention followed by OSDU.
+The four corner points defined in the AbstractBinGrid corner points are used as follows to create the SpatialArea:

-1. Retrieve the 4 corner points from AbstractBinGrid.ABCDBinGridSpatialLocation.AsIngestedCoordinates
+1. Retrieve the 4 corner points from `AbstractBinGrid.ABCDBinGridSpatialLocation.AsIngestedCoordinates`

-2. Identify the “A”, “B”, “C”, and “D” points from the ABCDBinGridSpatialLocation.AsIngestedCoordinates, by finding the (minI,minJ), (minI,maxJ), (maxI,minJ), and (maxI,maxJ), respectively.
+2. Identify the “A”, “B”, “C”, and “D” points from the `ABCDBinGridSpatialLocation.AsIngestedCoordinates`, by finding the (minI,minJ), (minI,maxJ), (maxI,minJ), and (maxI,maxJ), respectively.

-    1.  (where minI is the minimum Inline and minJ is the minimum crossline)
+    * _(where minI is the minimum Inline and minJ is the minimum crossline)_

 3. Order the points for the polygon as A,B,D,C,A.

-    1. Test if this is a clockwise or counterclockwise simple convex
+    Test if this is a clockwise or counterclockwise simple convex polygon:
-        polygon: If Det(B) = (Xb-Xa)(Yd-Ya) - (Xd-Xa)(Yb-Ya) is positive
-        then this simple polygon is counterclockwise.
+    * If Det(B) = (Xb-Xa)(Yd-Ya) - (Xd-Xa)(Yb-Ya) is positive then this simple polygon is counterclockwise.

-    2.  (where Xb is the Easting global coordinates for the B point, etc.)
+    * _(where Xb is the Easting global coordinates for the B point, etc.)_

 4. If A,B,D,C,A is clockwise then reorder the nodes as A,C,D,B,A.

 5. Output the AnyCrsPolygon

-The convertBinGrid endpoint outputs these schema fragments for convenience so that they can be written to the SeismicBinGrid during ingest.
+The **convertBinGrid** endpoint outputs these schema fragments for convenience so that they can be written to the SeismicBinGrid during ingest.